 Customized DNS Forwarding Options

-There are many different configuration options for dnsmasq, made possible by editing files such as dnsmasq.conf and resolv.conf, however manually editing these files is beyond the scope of this article.
-This section will show a few DNS forwarding options from the CLI commands.
+This section will show a few DNS forwarding options possible using the EdgeOS CLI commands.
 This is not a fail-safe way to block or filter all traffic to a specific address.

 A. Forwarding URL to a specific IP